I am self employed. I had an accident at work. Can I make a Claim?

 The implication is that the company will be expected to provide the same health and safety protection to its employees to the self-employed person working with the company.
 Therefore, the self-employed and the permanent employees are considered the same for health and safety if both are working in the same facility.

 Going back to the question “self employed accident at work can I claim” will all depend on the circumstances surrounding the injury caused, as each case is treated on its own merit.
 However, if the self-employed and the work colleague are working for a company, the liability of the injury will fall on the company and not the self-employed workers.

-It is important to note that by law, the employer or company owner has a duty to ensure a strict compliance with health and safety procedures by all workers in their facility, whether sell employed or permanent employees.
+It is important to note that by law, the employer or company owner has a duty to ensure strict compliance with health and safety procedures by all workers in their facility, whether sell employed or permanent employees.
 Therefore, the company will be liable for any injury to anyone as a result of this breach.

 Slip, trip and fall injuries are one of the most common types of subcontractor accident at work, and often leave workers asking “can I claim compensation for a self employed accident at work involving a slip, trip or fall?”.
 It happens when a person slips, trips, and falls due to working in an unsafe environment due to wet surfaces and faulty equipment.

 Note that the liability of a slip, trip and fall injuries will fall on the company owner in a situation where the self-employed person is working for a company.
 The implication here is that you can claim compensation against the company for a self-employed subcontractor accident at work.
-An experienced solicitor will check the viability of your case and advice on what next to do in this situation.
-You can contact us for a free advice through our contact details at the bottom of this guide.
+An experienced solicitor will check your case’s viability and advice on what next to do in this situation.
+You can contact us for free advice through our contact details at the bottom of this guide.